Course Reserves for Instructors

 Accessible Course Readings

-We will create accessible scans of library materials or electronic permalinks for instructors to place in learning management systems (LMS) such as Blackboard or Canvas.
+We will create accessible scans of library materials or electronic permalinks for instructors to place in learning management systems (LMS) such as Canvas.

 Faculty and instructors are encouraged to do a Fair Use analysis before posting documents on their LMS course sites.
 Albertsons Library Research Support team has developed a useful LibGuide to assist in advising on Copyright and Fair Use decisions in the classroom.
 The faculty at Albertsons Library have sourced this printable Fair Use Checklist PDF for your convenience.
 The Boise State University General Counsel website also has a Fair Use checklist you can utilize, along with general Fair Use guidelines about posting copyrighted content to course sites.
 Department librarian liaisons can help guide you with this assessment and offer their expertise.